AR-k12code/CognosDownloader/README.md

 ## Suggested Install Process
 > This install process is recommended so you can easily update to newer versions.
 You can download git at https://git-scm.com/download/win.

-You do not have to use this installation method as you can download the raw file and save it where you want.
+> **Note:** You do not have to use this installation method as you can download the raw file and save it where you want.
 ````
 mkdir \Scripts
 cd \Scripts